Antiz96/arch-update/README.md

 ## Description

 An update notifier/applier for Arch Linux that assists you with important pre/post update tasks and that includes a (.desktop) clickeable icon that can easily be integrated with any DE/WM, dock, status/launch bar or app menu.
-Optional support for AUR & Flatpak packages updates and desktop notifications.
+Optional support for AUR/Flatpak packages updates and desktop notifications.

 Features: